logo of chalice and church

 Facilitator: Brenna Kupferman

-UUFHC presents many opportunities for people of all ages to make music together.
+UUFHC presents many opportunities for people of all ages to make music together!.
 If you sing or play an instrument, you are welcome to join in the music-making fun!
 We are always looking for new musicians and singers who can take part in services (solo or group), perform in concerts, and share music during social events.
 And all of these can be done either in-person or online, live or recorded!
+New Members are always welcome!

 Contact: Brenna Kupferman (music@uufhc.net)